AngelKyriako/BachelorThesis/README.md

 Includes the scripts & config files of the unity project DragonBorn.

 DragonBorn is a 3D single hero multiplayer online battle arena (MOBA) game with elements of real time strategy and role playing games.

 More about the design and development process [here](./Documentation/AngelosKyriakopoulosBachelorThesis.pdf)

 ## Download
 Download the DragonBorn demo [here](https://drive.google.com/open?id=0B98e8YqfO7GRMXZ1YkZWZVFpY28)
-**Have in mind that it runs at around 200 FPS so take care.*
+**Have in mind that it may run at 200 FPS or more, so take care.*

-Runs on windows, tested on ten PCs.
+Runs on windows and has been tested with around 8 concurrent PC clients.

 The game is playable only with human players.